IBM/automation-turbonomic/RUNTIMES.md

 ### Podman instructions

 Unlike Docker which traditionally has separated a cli from a daemon-based container engine, [Podman](https://podman.io) is a daemon-less container engine originally developed for [Linux](#getting-started-with-podman-for-linux) systems.
 There is a [MacOS](#getting-started-with-podman-for-macos) port which has sufficient features to support running the automation based on container images.
 Podman can run containers in root or rootless mode.
-Current permissions setup in the `launch.sh` script will require root mode.
+Current permissions setup in the `launch.sh` script will require rootless mode.

 #### Getting started with Podman for MacOS